microsoft/pxt-mkc/README.md

 * **hwVariant** specifies default hardware variant (currently only used in Arcade); try `--hw help` command line option to list variants
 * **links** overrides specific packages; these can be github packages or built-in packages
 * **overrides** is used to override specific keys in `pxt.json`
+* files listed in **include** are merged with the keys from the later ones overriding the keys from the earlier ones;
+  the keys from the current file override all included keys

 You can use `--config-path` to build for a different configuration, eg. `makecode -c mkc-arcade.json`.